Ray of Light: Recording

 After some errors in her pronunciation of Sanskrit shloka "Yoga Taravali" during the song "Shanti/Ashtangi", the BBC arranged for Madonna to take telephonic lessons to learn the basic correct pronunciation of Sanskrit words from eminent scholar Vagish Shastri.
 She then made the necessary pronunciation corrections on the album.
-In an interview with MTV, Madonna recalled the recording of the album, saying her business partner Guy Oseary was a helpful friend, and that after she and Orbit played him the tracks, he, to their dismay, said nothing and left the studio.
-"He really hates those icy strings.
-Right when I think the track's done, he sort of pushes us another step further.
-'Maybe we should try this', or 'I really don't want to hear that'.
-And then of course, later on, it creeps in my brain, and I'm like, 'maybe I should have done a background vocal on that'.
-And then she comes in and happily does it, right?"
-Madonna said.
-Orbit also recalled during an interview with Q magazine that Madonna recorded "Swim" the day her friend and fashion designer Gianni Versace was killed in Miami, Florida.
-He also commented that this is probably why the track has an emotional impact.
+In a 1997 interview with Kurt Loder for MTV, Madonna discussed the impact of giving birth to her daughter Lourdes prior to the album, stating "I think probably having her's set me off on a new way of thinking and... just gone down a different road, period".
+Regarding the album's creative direction, she stated "It's been really fun, I've never, ... felt so free to experiment."

 Title and artwork

-According to spokesperson Liz Rosenberg, Madonna considered titling the album Mantra, which she thought was a "really cool title", and she also considered calling it Veronica Electronica; however, she discarded both of those ideas and called it Ray of Light, as her albums were always titled after one of the songs from each album's tracklist.
-The artwork was taken from a November 28, 1997, photoshoot with Peruvian photographer Mario Testino at the Paris Theater in Miami Beach.
+According to spokesperson Liz Rosenberg, Madonna considered titling the album Mantra, which she thought was a "really cool title", and she also considered calling it Veronica Electronica; however, she discarded both of those ideas and called it Ray of Light, as her studio albums up to that point were always titled after one of the songs from each album's tracklist.

+The artwork is taken from a November 28, 1997 photoshoot with photographer Mario Testino.
 In terms of styling, Madonna and stylist Lori Goldstein opted for textures evocative of the elements water and air, which are recurrent themes on the album.
 For the album cover, Madonna wears a turquoise Dolce & Gabbana Spring/Summer 1998 vinyl raincoat.
 Other pictures from the same shoot serve as the artworks for the "Ray of Light" and "Frozen" singles, where Madonna models items from Prada's Spring/Summer 1998 collection.
-Madonna and Testino had previously collaborated for a Versace brand collection 2 years earlier.
+Madonna and Testino had previously collaborated for a Versace brand collection two years earlier.
 Madonna was impressed with the natural look Testino had captured, so she booked him again for the album's photoshoot.
 He recalled, "At 2pm she said, 'OK, I'm tired.
 We're done'.
 And I said, 'But I don't have the pictures yet'.
 She said, 'You're working for me and I say we're done'.
 I said, 'No, we carry on'.
 The picture she used on the cover came after that".